counterflow-ai/dragonfly-analyzers/README.md

 Once the config files are successfully installed, restarting the MLE is necessary.
 If you are using OPNids, the MLE can be restarted from the GUI. (https://docs.opnids.io/manual/gui.html)

+## Dockerfile

+The included Dockerfile loads the MLE and automatically runs the tests of these analyzers.
+The test directory contains many examples of using the analyzer to process network metadata events.